OSGeo/gdal/doc/source/drivers/raster/hfa.rst

    absolute path).
 Optional
 -  **FORCETOPESTRING=YES**: Force use of ArcGIS PE String in file instead of Imagine coordinate system format.
 In some cases this improves ArcGIS coordinate system compatibility.
+Default is NO.
+-  **DISABLEPESTRING=YES**: (GDAL >= 3.7) Disable use of ArcGIS PE String in
+   file.
+Default is NO (that is ArcGIS PE String may be written if needed).

 Erdas Imagine supports external creation of overviews (with gdaladdo for instance).
 To force them to be created in an .rrd file (rather than